 I describe these unschooling podcasts as the “best” because many of them have helped me the most on my journey to unschooling, with one exception: you’ll find on this list a podcast I only recently discovered – Fare of the Free Child.

-I’ve honestly only listened to one episode so far, but because so many others find her work essential, and there are so few resources for BIPOC unschoolers, I decide to include it so more unschoolers know it exists.
+I’ve honestly only listened to one episode so far, but because so many others find her work essential, and there are so few resources for BIPOC unschoolers, I decided to include it so more unschoolers know it exists.

 I hope to keep this list up to date over the years with new and emerging favorites.
 If you have a new unschooling podcast, or one not mentioned here, reach out to me, and I’ll listen in!